gakalmar/Notes/JS_Basics.md

 - To call them, you need to call the object first, then refer to the key that contains the function:

         console.log(person.fullName()); // Output: "Martha Justice"

+- Call them with a parameter:

+        let favoriteBook = {
+            title: "Artemis",
+            author: "Andy Weir",
+            year: 2017,
+            age: function(currentYear){
+                return currentYear - favoriteBook.year;
+            };
+        };

+        favoritebook.age(2023)      //and also use console.log if you want to log it

 ### Built in methods in JS